The Importance of Social Development in Childcare

 Daily Interaction with Peers

 In a childcare setting, children regularly interact with others their age.
 Group play teaches cooperation, patience, and empathy—skills that are difficult to develop in isolation.
+These interactions help children understand the importance of teamwork and collaboration.

 Guided Support from Caregivers